Does 14k Gold Plated Tarnish

 Yes, it can turn green if base is made of copper or brass.

-Does All Gold Plated Jewelry Tarnish
+Does 14k Gold Tarnish

 No. Only those gold plated jewelry items tarnish which have a base of sterling silver, brass or copper.